 Situated on Dublin’s waterfront, The Marker Hotel evokes the language of the rugged Irish coastline to deliver an architectural vision which is innovative and contemporary, but grounded in a local identity.

 Conceived as a single coastal form eroded over time, the ground floor of the hotel strikes a dynamic cave-like atmosphere, containing a series of public spaces.
 Above, a cantilevered block of bedrooms is imagined as a honeycomb of openings, in dialogue with the cave to create unique internal shapes and designs.

 Grand Canal Square

 35,000 sq ft

-After the phenomenal success of the roof bar and terrace area, in early 2017 MDO made a planning application to replace the roof bar with a new 7th floor of 30 additional bedrooms to the existing 179 rooms, and to move the rooftop bar to a newly created entertainment area at roof level.
+Following the phenomenal success of the original scheme’s roof bar and terrace area, MDO have since designed a redevelopment of the area as a new 7th floor, adding 30 bedrooms to the existing 179, while the rooftop bar has evolved into a new entertainment area at roof level.

 Manifesting as a glazed pavilion with capacity for 200 people, the entertainment area offers a bar and food facility, and a deck area containing open and covered seating areas.